freechipsproject/www.chisel-lang.org/docs/src/main/tut/chisel3/modules.md

 ```

 In the example above, the `RawModule` is used to change the reset polarity
-of module SlaveSpi.
-Indeed, the reset is active high by default in chisel
+of module `SlaveSpi`.
+Indeed, the reset is active high by default in Chisel
 modules, then using withClockAndReset(clock, !rstn) we can use an active low
 reset in entire design.